Quandary Peak Counseling

 Additionally, if you have borderline personality disorder, you might struggle with interpersonal relationships.
-Dr. Cole can help you cope with your condition and improve your interactions with other people.
+The team at Quandary Peak Counseling can help you cope with your condition and improve your interactions with other people.

-Dr. Cole tailors relationship therapy to suit your needs.
+Your provider tailors relationship therapy to suit your needs.
 For example, when they works with couples, they meets with both partners together.
-He helps you both express your thoughts and feelings, asking questions to help you consider each other’s point of view and feelings.
+They help you both express your thoughts and feelings, asking questions to help you consider each other’s point of view and feelings.
 They help you improve your listening and conflict-resolution skills.

 They use psychotherapy to help individuals improve how they approach and behave in relationships.
 You can’t control what other people think or do, but you can examine your own thoughts, beliefs, and behaviors and find ways to implement change in yourself.

 Call Quandary Peak Counseling or make an appointment online today for expert, customized relationship counseling services.